j96w/6-PACK/README.md

 ```

 ## Citations
-Please cite [6-PACK](https://sites.google.com/view/6packtracking) if you use this repository in your publications:
+Please cite [6-PACK](https://arxiv.org/abs/1910.10750) if you use this repository in your publications:
 ```
 @article{wang20196-pack,
-  title={6-PACK: Category-level 6D Pose Tracker with Anchor-Based Keypoints}, author={Wang, Chen and Mart{\'\i}n-Mart{\'\i}n, Roberto and Xu, Danfei and Lv, Jun and Lu, Cewu and Fei-Fei, Li and Savarese, Silvio and Zhu, Yuke}, journal={arXiv preprint arXiv}, year={2019}
+  title={6-PACK: Category-level 6D Pose Tracker with Anchor-Based Keypoints}, author={Wang, Chen and Mart{\'\i}n-Mart{\'\i}n, Roberto and Xu, Danfei and Lv, Jun and Lu, Cewu and Fei-Fei, Li and Savarese, Silvio and Zhu, Yuke}, journal={arXiv preprint arXiv:1910.10750}, year={2019}
 }
 ```